jubishop/rstruct/README.md

 myInstance.sayHi # "Hello"
 ```

-If you want to define default values for the optional params, you can override initialize:
+If you want to define default values for the optional params, you can override `initialize`:

 ```ruby
 MyStruct = RStruct.new(:one, [:two, :three]) {